code-with-amitk/Code-examples/DS_Questions/Questions/Strings/Length_Find/Longest_String_Chain.md

      - Search subWord in unordered_set, if subWord is found, take word=subWord and perform DFS on subWord.
      - Note maxLength variable when subWord is found.
   - *Step-4.* `unordered_map<string=word, int=count>` stores longest string chain with present word as end.
+   - Advantage: When we 1st find a word `ba` we will store the value 2 for key=ba.
+The next time we encounter ba, we will simply return the value stored against it in the map instead of going through the entire subtree again. //This is called **MEMOIZATION**
 ```console
   key=string   value=length_of_string_chain
    a             1